 Considering that 70% of our planet are covered by water and that water governs our climate and the planet’s atmosphere, adding to the fact that 50% of the oxygen we breathe in the mountains, in cities or any kind of environment is produced by oceans - we are closer to the topic than we think.

-One of the actions we took at the club was the ban of plastic straws for the drinks served by Andrea at the bar to our members and guests simply replacing them by pasta straws.
-Depending the type of plastic, in average, a plastic bottle may take 450 years to biodegrade and some may actually take up to 1000 years.
-The GYC serves glass bottles only, as they allow to be recycled.
+Besides being in general plastic free we banned the use of plastic straws and stirrers for the drinks served at the bar to our members and guests replacing them by pasta straws and bamboo picks.
+Depending the type of plastic, in average, a plastic bottle may take 450 years to biodegrade.
+The GYC serves local water from the tap and for guest who wish bottled ones, uses glass only, as they allow to be reused.

 Further measures will be put in motion, to minimize the GYC environmental foot print and to put the club in the front line of reversing the effects of climate change.

-The GYC believe that with respect, courage, trust and collaboration we are positive to change our waters and therefore our planet for the better.
+The GYC believe that with respect, courage, trust and collaboration we are positively changing our waters and therefore our planet for the better.

 William Winram - The Watermen Project

 "We are a small team of storytellers using conversations to bring awareness on the importance of healthy oceans"